 - the employer is a person or business who is an agent of a covered employer; or

-- the employer is a state or local governmental entity.16
+- the employer is a state or local governmental entity.9

 Certain private religious associations or corporations organized for profit are not considered employers under the law.
-As a result, they are not required to provide pregnancy leave.17
+As a result, they are not required to provide pregnancy leave.10

 4. Will I be able to get my old job back after my leave?

-Female employees who take time off of work as a result of a pregnancy-related disability are entitled to:
+If you take time off of work as a result of a pregnancy-related disability, you are entitled to:

-- return to their same position (reinstatement); or
+- return to your same position (reinstatement); or

-- be placed in a position comparable to their old position.18
+- be placed in a position comparable to your old position.

-Most employees are able to return to their prior position after their weeks or months of leave, but sometimes that is not possible.
+From what we see, most employees are able to return to their prior position after their weeks or months of leave.

 4.1 What happens if I am moved to a new position?

-If an employee is not given his or her exact same job back after leave, the position must be comparable.
-This “job protection” means:
+If you are not given your exact same job back after leave, the position must be comparable.
+This means:

 - the same hourly rate or salary;